 Becky leads the policy and advocacy efforts of the NH Children’s Behavioral Health Collaborative (CBHC), a system transformation project housed at New Futures.
 Using a deep knowledge of funding mechanisms, system barriers, and federal and state policy, Becky works with stakeholders to identify and implement policies to transform the way we care for youth with behavioral health challenges and their families.

-Becky received a B.B.A. from The George Washington University and a J.D. from Vermont Law School.
-After graduating from law school, Becky worked with the Disability Rights Center – NH (DRC) as a staff attorney, representing children and families navigating New Hampshire’s complicated service delivery system.
+Becky received a Bachelor of Business Administration (B.B.A.) from The George Washington University and a J.D. from Vermont Law School.
+After graduating from law school, Becky worked at the Disability Rights Center – NH (DRC) as a staff attorney, representing individuals navigating New Hampshire’s complicated service delivery system.
 During her time at DRC, Becky had a particular specialty and interest in children’s issues and Medicaid policy - working with children and families involved in multiple systems.
-She worked on issues such as access to appropriate medical, special education and other community-based services and developed a deep understanding of the programs and services available to New Hampshire children.
-She also saw first-hand the gaps in the systems set up to serve our children.
-From 2015-2017, Becky transitioned from practicing law and worked with the Environmental Defense Fund as a consultant for Moms Clean Air Force.
+She worked on issues such as access to appropriate medical, special education and other community-based services and developed a profound understanding of the programs and services available to New Hampshire children and families – as well as the significant system barriers and gaps.
+From 2015-2017, Becky transitioned from practicing law and worked with the Environmental Defense Fund as a consultant and organizer for Moms Clean Air Force.
 During this time, Becky worked with a diverse group of activists, stakeholders and elected officials to build public and political support for climate action and to highlight the impact of climate change on children’s health.

 Becky was recently recognized with her CBHC colleague Dellie Champagne by the Parent Information Center and NH Family Voices for their family engagement work and as 2019 Citizens of the Year by the NH chapter of the National Association of Social Workers.